-This Mexican state is known for its Gulf of Mexico beaches and the Mayan ruins.
+This part of Mexico is known for its Gulf of Mexico beaches and the Mayan ruins.
 It has some of the prettiest sights in the world.
 We spent 4 days in different parts of the state starting with the largest city in the state and the state capital, Merida.

 Day 2 :

-The most anticipated part of our trip finally arrived!
-It was time for the pink lakes, Las Coloradas.
-But before that, we visited Cenote Ik-Kil.
+On our way to the pink lakes in Las Coloradas, we visited Cenote Ik-Kil.
 It would be a shame to miss a dip in a cenote if you are in this part of the world!
-A cenote is a natural sinkhole, resulting from the collapse of limestone bedrock that exposes groundwater underneath.
 Cenote Ik-Kil is a couple of miles from Chichén Itzá archeological site.
-The cenote has waterfalls and green vegetation hanging all the way down to the clear crystal water, which is perfect to swim and snorkel.
-We spent an hour over there and got back on the road.
+The cenote has waterfalls and green vegetation hanging all the way down to the clear crystal water,

-We were treated to yummy breakfast by our host after some morning walk at the beach.
-Our host also gave us some tips on where to find the flamingos 🙂 Thanks to our host, it was an easy search for flamingos!
+Our host also gave us some tips on where to find the flamingos.
+SO we set off to find the flamingos for the day!
 The flamingos can be seen in certain areas (it keeps changing) around Laguna Rosada and Xcambo area all throughout the year.

 In the evening, we reached Merida and headed to the Bust station to catch our bus ride to Tulum.
 Since we travel on a budget, taking an overnight bus (ADO bus) from Merida to Tulum was a good option for us.
 We waved goodbye to colorful Yucatan and headed towards the hip and happening beach town, Tulum.